-Any data you transmit online is at risk on any shared network, particularly on public WiFi networks.
+Any data you transmit online is at risk on any shared network, particularly on public Wi-Fi networks.
 Although most websites handling sensitive personal information have extra security in place, even the information on your laptop is vulnerable when you connect to public networks.
 VPNs often use military-grade encryption to protect you from identity theft, financial losses, and much more.
 One of the most common encryptions you'll find is 128- or 256-bit AES encryption.
 A common method of breaking encryptions is called "brute-forcing," essentially running a program that tries to guess your encryption key.
 With 128- or 256-bit encryption, it would take over 1,000 years for a modern computer to crack the encryption.

-While maybe not quite as scary as your security risks, the number of companies following you around the internet is downright creepy.
-And the fact is, there could be some severe consequences from third parties being privy to your personal circumstances, browsing history, or purchases you make.
-Location data in and of itself can be hazardous.
+While maybe not quite as scary as your security risks, the number of entities following you around the internet is downright creepy.
+There could be some severe consequences from third parties being privy to your personal circumstances, browsing history, or purchases you make.
+Location data in and of itself has risks.

 There is a great deal of online content that is restricted due to your geographic location.
-You could be visiting a country that censors certain websites—or you could be at home, trying to watch that show everyone on Twitter is raving about, except it’s not available where you are.
+You could be visiting a country that censors certain websites, or you could be at home, trying to watch that show everyone on Twitter is raving about, except it’s not available where you are.
 When you connect to one of your VPN’s servers in a different city or country, it shows your location as being in that city or country, letting you access content from around the globe.

 How to Find the Best VPN for You

-A VPN provides additional layers of protection, so if you decide to take the plunge, there are two main categories for you to choose from: free and paid.
+A VPN provides additional layers of protection, so if you decide to take the plunge, there are five main categories for you to choose from: free, paid, hardware, software, and DPN

 If you feel that you’ll only need a virtual private network occasionally, then a free service may be fine.
 Although one thing you need to be aware of is that some free services can slow down your internet connection.
 So if you are planning to use a VPN mainly for watching movies from overseas, a slow connection may mean you have to deal with buffering.

 Another restriction you could run into with free services is how much data they will allow you or how many devices you can connect with.
-The good thing about free VPN services is that you can just keep trying them out to see which works best for you.
+At least with free VPN services, you can just keep trying them out to see which works best for you.

 - Encryption: If you are paying for a VPN to protect your data, it should have military-grade encryption.

-- Privacy: A VPN can keep even your internet service provider from accessing your data, but the VPN operator itself still has access to it.
+- Privacy: A VPN can keep even your internet service provider (ISP) from accessing your data, but many VPN operators will still have access to it.
 You want a service that holds on to as little as possible (often referred to as "zero logging") and, under no circumstances, sells your data to third parties.

 - Company Location: Where a VPN company is headquartered can be important, because different countries have varying laws regarding what information a VPN is required to retain and turn over to law enforcement agencies.